 COMPETITION RULES AND PROCEDURES

 Please study and follow carefully.
 Not doing so will prevent judging of your entry.
-All entries must be completed online at http://PrintCompetition.com.
+All entries must be completed online at printcompetition.com.

-ENTRY DEADLINES: The deadline for entering your images is the day of salon at 6:00 am.
-The deadline date will be posted on http://PrintCompetition.com when you click on BPPA.
+ENTRY DEADLINES: The deadline for entering your images is always the day of salon at 6:00 am.
+When you click on BPPA, the deadline date will be posted on printcompetition.com.

 FILE NAMING: When submitting your entry, the title of your entry is your file name.
 Do not add your name, category or any underscores or put "?" in the entry title.
 Always SAVE a copy of your competition file to your computer.

-CLASSIFICATION OF ENTRIES: Entries must be designated by the entrant in one of the eight (8) categories listed on the entry form (they may be listed in a different order order).
+Entries must be designated by the maker in one of the seven categories listed on the entry form.
+They may be listed in a different order.
 If the chairman feels the entry is placed in an incorrect category, he/she or the judges may change the entry's category.
 Color and Black/White images will be judged together in all categories.

-IMAGE PREPARATION: Create a new file in Photoshop with a black background that is 4000 x 4000 PIXELS (20 inches wide at 200 PPI).
-Each file must contain an embedded color profile of either sRGB or Adobe RGB1998 and saved at a JPEG quality setting of 10.
+IMAGE PREPARATION: Image file must be 4000 pixels on the long side.
+Any ratio/dimension is acceptable.
+Each file must contain an embedded color profile of either sRGB and saved at a JPEG quality setting of 10.
 The total file size should not exceed 7 MB.

-ALBUM FILE PREPARATION: All page/spread files must have the longest file dimension at 4,000 pixels (20 inches at 200 DPI), have an embedded color profile of either sRGB or Adobe RGB1998 and be saved at a JPEG quality setting of 10.
+ALBUM FILE PREPARATION: All page/spread files must have the longest file dimension of 4,000 pixels (20 inches at 200 dpi), have an embedded color profile of either sRGB and be saved at a JPEG quality setting of 10.
 Each page/spread file may contain as many images as you desire.
 An entry may contain up to 36 page/spread files.
-Files are to be numbered in viewing order using two digits (i.e., 01 jpg, 02 jpg, 03 jpg, etc.)
+Files are to be numbered in viewing order using two digits (i.e., 01 jpg, 02 jpg, 03 jpg, etc.).

 JUDGING PROCEDURES: Each salon will be judged by a panel of three qualified judges using FPP and PPA guidelines including point scoring procedures.
 The score of the three judges will be totaled and averaged for the final score.
 When a judge’s score varies 10 points or more from the average score, it becomes an automatic challenge and the photograph must be discussed and re-scored.
 A judge may initiate a challenge at any time.